 Don't Step on the Offerings!

-When visiting Bali—you’ll notice offerings for the Gods scattered throughout—oftentimes on sidewalks.
+When visiting Bali—you’ll notice offerings for the Gods scattered throughout the area—oftentimes on sidewalks.
 These will consist of things such as: flowers and food items with incense.
 They smell wonderful and are beautiful.
 Be sure to be mindful of them and don’t step on them, as it’s considered to be disrespectful.

 Haggle, Haggle, Haggle